Help us match you with local pros in your area

 Ductwork Cleaning | $409-$1,023 |

-Request estimates from three or more HVAC companies.
-Explain your issues and ask if technicians can inspect your system in person.
-Review each contractor's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
-Avoid providers that pressure you or demand payment before work.
+Get quotes from at least three HVAC providers.
+Describe your issues and ask if technicians can inspect your system in person.
+Review each contractor's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
+Avoid companies that pressure you or demand payment before work.

-Choose an HVAC company with well-trained technicians who have appropriate licensing and experience.
-In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
+Choose an HVAC company with well-trained technicians who have proper licensing and experience.
+HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled by the state.
+All other licensing requirements are handled on a state-by-state basis.

-In Texas, HVAC contractors must be licensed by the Texas Department of Licensing and Regulation.
-Contractors must have at least four years of experience in the past six years and must provide proof of insurance.
+HVAC contractors in Texas are required to be licensed by the Texas Department of Licensing and Regulation.
+Contractors need to have at least four years of experience in the past six years and must provide proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Registered and certified technicians must both be supervised by a licensed contractor.
-You should also check a company's reviews and complaints on sites such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with positive feedback and good customer testimonials.
+You should also check reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
+Choose a company with glowing reviews and reports of great customer experiences.

-Always make sure you know the details of your project.
-For HVAC repairs, your provider should specify which parts require replacement and why.
-Confirm that your technician will clean and test your system after repairs are completed to verify that it’s working properly.
-When replacing your HVAC, ask the provider to explain the new estimated installation time, model, brand, energy efficiency, and features.
-Before signing paperwork, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+It’s important to understand what the work process is going to look like.
+For HVAC repairs, the company should explain the exact parts that need replacement and why.
+Confirm that your technician will clean and test the full system afterward to make sure everything is operating properly.
+When replacing your HVAC, ask the contractor to describe the new estimated installation time, energy efficiency, features, brand, and model.
+Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

-Reliable HVAC companies provide warranties for their work.
+Trustworthy HVAC companies provide warranties for their work.
 Broader coverage is better, so make sure to review warranties between companies.
-Choose the one that gives you the most coverage at a reasonable cost.
+Choose the one that offers the best coverage at a fair cost.

-Typically, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what services are needed.
-You should also call a technician if you start to notice any issues, like unusual smells, strange noises, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After that inspection, your technician will tell you what, if any, services are needed.
+You should also have an inspection if you start to notice any issues, like strange noises, leaks, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are the spring and fall.
-Technicians are generally less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.
+The best times to have an HVAC inspection are during the spring and fall.
+Technicians are less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Set your thermostat as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any window or door leaks to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 It takes roughly one to three days to have your HVAC system installed or replaced.
-If you need just a furnace or a single air conditioning unit, this can take between half a day and two days.
-This timeline will be determined by the size of your house, the accessibility of your system, and any issues your technician uncovers.
+If you need just an air conditioning unit or a furnace, this can take between half a day and two days.
+This timeline can be influenced by the size of your house, the accessibility of your system, and any issues your technician discovers.

-Typically, HVAC financing is offered through a third-party lender.
-If your HVAC company doesn't offer these options, you could consider taking out your own loan.
-Be sure to talk to your HVAC company and a financial advisor to learn what options are available to you and appropriate for your situation.
+Normally, HVAC financing is provided by a third-party lender.
+If your HVAC company doesn't have financing options, you may consider taking out your own loan.
+Be sure to speak with a financial advisor and your HVAC company to determine what options are available to you and appropriate for your situation.